 Through many historical events, the Nom communal house still retains its ancient features with a Tam-shaped design, facing the village pond, with five main worship rooms in the front, followed by three main rooms, with the left and right wings connecting to each other, and finally the back palace – where the tablet of the Saint Tam Giang – the village’s tutelary god is worshiped, with typical interior designs.

-The back of the communal house is only open during the village festival (held from January 10-12, ending at noon on the 12th) or Tet holiday (Lunar New Year).
+The back of the communal house is only open during the village festival (held from January 10-12, ending at noon on the 12th) or the Tet holiday (Lunar New Year).

 Source: collected by An

-Follow us for the best deal with Vietnam package tours and visa services!
+Follow us for the best deals on Vietnam package tours and visa services!